 Janay is native to South Jersey where she resides with her husband and daughter.
 Janay's interests include African spirituality, Astrology, tarot, spa days, and crabs.
-She is the Author of Hey, Brown Girl released in March 2021 and Forty-two Minutes, available July 13, 2021!
+She is the Author of Hey, Brown Girl and Forty-two Minutes!

 It wasn’t until she held his remains that she knew she was in big trouble.

 Indigo Lewis is counting down the days until high school graduation.
 As editor of the high school newspaper, she's put in her time and hopes it's enough to get her away from her troubled family life.
 Her father is constantly struggling to pay the bills and her mother is locked away in a mental hospital.
 Even with an after school job it doesn't seem like she will ever get enough money together to go to college.

 Jaxon Green is a kid of wealth and privilege — but with a secret.
 Used to gliding his way through life, he offers Indigo a simple deal: write a newspaper blog to help him get into college and he will use his family's wealth and connections to get her into college too.
 He promises it will be a no-strings attached deal to get them both what they want after high school.